ethereum-optimism/optimism/specs/honest-challenger-fdg.md

     else: pass # no response
 ```

-In attack or defense, the honest challenger MUST submit a `ClaimHash` corresponding to the state
+In attack or defense, the honest challenger submit a `ClaimHash` corresponding to the
-identified by the trace index of their response position.
+state identified by the trace index of their response position.

-The honest challenger SHOULD respond to claims as soon as possible to avoid the clock of its
+The honest challenger responds to claims as soon as possible to avoid the clock of its
 counter-claim from expiring.

 ### Steps